codeequity/codeEquity/docs/raw-ceManual.md

 Next, browse to www.codeequity.net, and sign up for CodeEquity.
 Part of this process involves reading and signing the equity agreement that all contributors to your venture will sign, ensuring their fair share of provisional equity.
+The equity agreement is brief and easy to understand.
+A key goal of the agreement is to legally equate founder equity with contributor equity both during and after a venture becomes a legal entity.

 The third and final step in the early thinking for any CodeEquity project is, well, thinking about the equity.  *How much total (provisional) equity will there be in the venture?*  *How much should each